amit-singh-bisht/launchdarkly_api_helper_ruby/README.md

 Example: `https://app.launchdarkly.com/api/v2/flags/default/developer_flag_for_regression`

-Here, 'developer_flag_for_regression' is the flag key and default is our Project name - eg. AmitSinghBisht
+Here, `developer_flag_for_regression` is the flag key and default is our Project name - eg. AmitSinghBisht

 You can delete any feature flag using this method